-American artist Janet Echelman reshapes urban airspace with monumental, fluidly moving sculpture that responds to environmental forces including wind, water, and sunlight.
-She recently premiered major sculpture commissions for the 2010 Vancouver Olympic Winter Games and the 2010 Biennial of the Americas, and in 2009 she completed the largest public art commission in the U.S. of that year, a new civic icon for Phoenix that has been hailed for contributing to the revitalization of its downtown.
-Echelman’s 160-foot-tall waterfront sculpture in Portugal was called “one of the truly significant public artworks in recent years” by Sculpture Magazine.
+She recently premiered major sculpture commissions for the 2010 Vancouver Olympic Winter Games and the 2010 Biennial of the Americas, and in 2009 she completed the largest public art commission in the U.S. of that year, a new civic icon for downtown Phoenix.
+Echelman's 160-foot-tall waterfront sculpture in Portugal was called "one of the truly significant public artworks in recent years" by Sculpture Magazine.
+Echelman was named a 2012 Architectural Digest Innovator for "changing the very essence of urban spaces."

 Her art has been presented in Spain, Italy, Portugal, Lithuania, India, Japan, Indonesia, Hong Kong, Canada, Mexico, and the US.
 She graduated from Harvard College and completed graduate degrees in psychology and painting.
 She is self-taught in sculpture.